apple/swift-container-plugin/README.md

 ### Build and publish a container image

-After adding the plugin to your project, you can build and publish a container image in one step:
+After adding the plugin to your project, you can build and publish a container image in one step.
+Here is how to build the [HelloWorld example](https://github.com/apple/swift-container-plugin/tree/main/Examples/HelloWorldHummingbird) as a static executable for Linux running on the `x86_64` architecture:

 ```
 % swift package --swift-sdk x86_64-swift-linux-musl \